What is a mammogram?

 1. You put on a gown that opens from the front.

-3. The technologist steps into another area and takes images.
+3. The technologist steps to the workstation control area to take the images.
 They may ask you to hold your breath for a few seconds at a time.

-5. A mammogram lasts between 10 and 15 minutes.
+5. The total time spent in the room for a mammogram is between 10 and 15 minutes.

 After a mammogram